plone/volto/packages/registry/README.md

   });
 ```

-and then retrieve them both, depending on the use case (in the example, given a content type value comming from `content` prop):
+Then retrieve them both, depending on the use case.
+In the example, given a content type value coming from the `content` prop, you would retrieve them as shown:

 ```jsx
 <Component componentName="Toolbar" dependencies={[props.content['@type']]} {...props} />